 When searching for tankmates for angelfish, there are a few aquarium inhabitants to avoid.
 Any aggressive fish or fish such as neon tetras that are known to nip fins do not share angelfish compatibility and should not be introduced to the community tank.
 These fish can cause stress in the angelfish, which can lead to health problems.

-Shrimp should also be avoided.
+We are also asked will angelfish eat shrimp?
+Shrimp should also be avoided as tank mates.
 Although shrimp are often a beautiful addition to freshwater aquariums, angelfish generally see them as food.
 Well-fed angelfish might leave shrimp alone, but most aquarium keepers feel that the risk is too high for the shrimp.

 The Best Angelfish Tank Mates